ncbi/vadr/documentation/advbuild.md

 ---

+---

 ## <a name="step4"></a> Step 4: analyze the results and update models

 Next, we want to analyze the results.
-From the `v-annotate.pl` output (also saved to the va-r500/va-r500.vadr.log file), we can see that 286 sequences were classified as RSV A (matched best to the NC_038235 model) and 214 as RSV B (matched best to the NC_001781 model).
-And only 6 out of the 500 total training sequences "pass":
+From the `v-annotate.pl` output (also saved to the `va-r500/va-r500.vadr.log` file), we can see that 286 sequences were classified as RSV A (matched best to the `NC_038235` model) and 214 as RSV B (matched best to the `NC_001781` model).
+And only 6 out of the 500 total training sequences pass:

 ```
 #                                  num   num   num